Categories

 For low credit score borrowers, just checking the credit score doesn’t tell the whole story.
 It can lead to frustrating denials, even though they have evidence of qualifying income and they pay bills on time.

 By incorporating income and other data, like transactions from connected bank accounts, debt-to-income ratio, and more.
-Borrowers can be approved for their car loan and qualify for lower interest rates.
+Borrowers can be approved for their car loans and qualify for lower interest rates.
 Lenders, on the other hand, won’t miss out on onboarding new customers with a simple income and employment verification process.

 For many personal lenders, verifying income history may not be the best way to approve loans.
 With open finance, income data, transaction data, and other financial data can be incorporated into their lending algorithms.